alexvanderberkel/actions-template-sync/README.md

 * It is not necessarily needed that source and target repository have the same base history.
   Because of that reason, it is possible to merge 2 totally different repositories with the help of the action.

-## Limitations

-If you would like to synchronize workflow files, you have to use a GitHub App with the `workflows` permission.
-The `GITHUB_TOKEN` does not have this permission.

 ## Usage

 Usage changes depending on whether the template repository is public or private, regardless of the visibility of the current repository.